As a small business owner, the struggle to find time is real…

 Luckily, there ARE some actions you can take to reduce the time requirement involved in some of the common tasks you’ll be performing.

-Automation isn’t a future concept anymore, it’s here already.
+Automation isn’t a futuristic concept anymore, it’s here already.

-Before you get excited, even with automation, there is still going to have to be some kind of human involvement.
+Before you get excited, even with automation, there is still a need for some kind of human involvement.

-Many processes can be MOSTLY automated, but there are things a human still has to handle, even after the initial setup.
+Many processes can be MOSTLY automated, but there are things only a human can handle, even after the initial setup.

 Automation isn’t just spamming out E-Mails and newsletters.
 There are TONS of things you can do with automation software.